limako/rpi-arduino/_episodes/03-first_sketch.md

 ~~~
 {: .language-bash}

-You should see the LEDs on the Arduino blink rapidly for a moment and then one LED will begin blink regularly.
+You should see the LEDs on the Arduino blink rapidly for a moment and then one LED will begin to blink regularly.

 > ## Working efficiently:
 > If you have to type out these entire commands each time you do anything,